 This vintage-style room proves that aesthetic appeal and practicality can join hands to form a stylish yet functional gallery wall inspired space.

 A dark hallway is always a good spot for a mirror as they make the ideal accessory to help when brightening a dark room.
 If you're a lover of vintage or period style, look for one with an ornate frame that will create a real impact on the decor of the hall.
 Here, a gold-framed mirror is matched with reflective wallpaper to add a brightening effect.

-A gallery wall devoted entirely to mirrors doesn't just brighten and enlarge a space visually; it also creates a visually striking focal point, and is effective at opening up a space.
+An accent wall devoted entirely to mirrors doesn't just brighten and enlarge a space visually; it also creates a visually striking focal point, and is effective at opening up a space.
 This bedroom is the perfect example of one of our favorite mirror design ideas.

 Hanging mirrors horizontally on the narrowest wall of a room – at around head height – is ideal if you're trying to achieve the effect of a wider space.
 This design trick works particularly well if mirrors aren't perfectly aligned with furniture – an effect which also adds interest to a space.